turboMaCk/glue/README.md

 ## Important Note!

-This package is not necessary designed for either code splitting or reuse but rather for **state separation**.
+This package is not necessarily designed for either code splitting or reuse but rather for **state separation**.
 State separation might or might not be important for reusing certain parts of application.
-Not everything is necessary stateful.
-For instance many UI parts can be express just by using `view` function to which you pass `msg` constructors (`view : msg -> Model -> Html msg` for instance) and let consumer to manage its state.
+Not everything is necessarily stateful.
+For instance many UI parts can be expressed just by using `view` function to which you pass `msg` constructors (`view : msg -> Model -> Html msg` for instance) and let consumer manage its state.
 On the other hand some things like larger parts of applications or parts containing a lot of self-maintainable stateful logic can benefit from state isolation since it reduces state handling imposed on consumer of that module.
-Generally it's good rule to always choose simpler approach (And using stateless abstraction is usually simpler) - *If you aren't sure if you can benefit from extra isolation don't use it.* Always try to define as much logic as you can using just simple functions and data.
+Generally it's a good rule of thumb to always choose simpler approach (And using stateless abstraction is usually simpler) - *If you aren't sure if you can benefit from extra isolation don't use it.* Always try to define as much logic as you can using just simple functions and data.
 Then you can think about possible state separation in places where too much of it is exposed.
 **First rule is to avoid breaking of [single source of truth principle](https://en.wikipedia.org/wiki/Single_source_of_truth)**.